Jiayi Li

 (Jiayi pronounced as jyä′ē′ )

-I spent my PhD years at the (sweet!)
-Department of Statistics and Data Science at UCLA, exploring mathematical machine learning, statistics, and data science.
-Earlier, I completed four years of undergraduate study in mathematics split between the University of Hong Kong and SUNY Stony Brook, where I first fell in love with algebraic geometry and other fascinating areas of modern mathematics.
+I spent my PhD years at the Department of Statistics and Data Science at UCLA, where I was a member of the Math Machine Learning group.
+Prior to this, I completed four years of undergraduate study in mathematics split between the University of Hong Kong and SUNY Stony Brook, where I had my first exposure to modern mathematics and was stunned by the elegance of algebraic geometry.

-Best way to reach me is by email to jli@mpi-cbg.de
+The best way to reach me is by email at jli@mpi-cbg.de

 (If you have one of my older email addresses, they still work :)